Clare Walker Leslie

 Clare Walker Leslie (born March 1, 1947) is a naturalist, artist, and writer.
 She is best known for her nature journals.
 She advocates their use by the wider public.

 Early life and education

-She grew up outside of Philadelphia.
-She has a degree in art history from Carleton College.
+She grew up outside of Philadelphia and has a degree in art history from Carleton College.

 Career

 She has taught at Williams College, MIT, Harvard’s Landscape Design Program, College of the Atlantic, Antioch New England, and numerous Audubon centers.
 She is a member of the National Guild of Science Illustrators and the international Artists For Nature Foundation.

 Personal life

 She lives with her husband and family in Cambridge, Massachusetts, and in Granville, Vermont.